 Use this command to view local history for the selected file or directory, or to create a label for the current version of your project.

 Use this command to synchronize the selected item with its version saved in the file system.

 (If you change a file or directory contents externally, DataGrip, under certain circumstances, may not be aware of the corresponding changes unless you use this command.)

 Use this command to open a file browser (for example, Windows Explorer or Finder) and show the selected item there.

 This menu shows the path from the file system root to the selected element with individual directories as the menu items.

-When you select an item in this menu (e.g. a directory), a file browser (e.g. Windows Explorer or Finder) opens, and the selected item is shown there.
+When you select an item in this menu (for example, a directory), a file browser (for example, Windows Explorer or Finder) opens, and the selected item is shown there.